simpeg/simpeg/README.rst

 * supports 1D, 2D and 3D problems
 * designed for large-scale inversions

 You are welcome to join forum and engage with people who use and develop SimPEG at: https://groups.google.com/forum/#!forum/simpeg.

-Weekly meetings are open to all, please see the [calendar](https://calendar.google.com/calendar/b/0?cid=ZHVhamYzMWlibThycWdkZXM5NTdoYXV2MnNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) for information on the next meeting.
+Weekly meetings are open to all.
+They are generally held on Tuesdays at 2pm PDT.
+Please see the calendar ([GCAL](https://calendar.google.com/calendar/b/0?cid=ZHVhamYzMWlibThycWdkZXM5NTdoYXV2MnNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ), [ICAL](https://calendar.google.com/calendar/ical/duajf31ibm8rqgdes957hauv2s%40group.calendar.google.com/public/basic.ics) )for information on the next meeting.

 Overview Video
 --------------